There is another man like Wenabozho. There are four men,

 the blacksmith, the great blacksmith.

-The little boy was going to set off for the blacksmith.
+So the little boy started to set off to see the blacksmith.

 Before the wolf was